Couchbase-Ecosystem/cbl-reactnative-docs/docs/scopes-collections.md

 The `fullName()` method returns the fully qualified name of a collection in the format "scope.collection".

+The full name is useful for logging, debugging, and displaying collection information in your application.

 **Example 5.
 Get Collection Full Name**

 ```typescript